Home Organization Myths Debunked: The Truth About Organizing Your Home

 I have a life….that keeps me busy and on the go.

 BUT I have a place for everything and everything has a place.
-That is big key.
+That is the big key.
 When I first married my husband in 1999, I had no clue what organization was.
-I was the girl that had the mess under her bed when my mom said to clean it up.
-I was the girl that threw everything into the closet and shut the door.
-Within 5 minutes, my room was clean, but I paid for it dearly when my mom realized what I did because I had to clean it the right way.
-Most of the time it took me ALL DAY long to get everything back in order.
+I was the girl who had the mess under her bed when my mom told me to clean it up.
+I was the girl who threw everything into the closet and shut the door.

-There were times, my mom would get fed up with my lack of organization skills and took everything that was out of place and put it in big trash bags and hide it from me.
+There were times, when my mom would get fed up with my lack of organization skills and took everything that was out of place, put it in big trash bags, and hid it from me.
 The only way I could get my stuff back was to earn it and/or find the hidden stash of my belongings in the garage.
-I thought I was being smart and didn’t realize how she knew I had my stuff back until I was WAY older.
-I guess I just didn’t put two and two together because I was a kid who just wanted her stuff back.
-I wasn’t asking for much! :)

 Home Organization Myths Debunked